FlanaganSe/personal-portfolio-site/src/assets/pages/About.md

 Prior to diving deep into software I ran my own company, Laptologist LLC.
 Through deep research and leveraging social media channels I directly drove over $5 million in sales.
 Unfortunately I grew disinterested in the marketing world but it timed perfectly with a rise of interest in the technicalities of software engineering.
 Above all the experience led me to gain a deeper aptitude and appreciation for the challenges of entrepreneurship.

-I'd love to chat about what I can bring to the table so [contact me](mailto:flanagansean19@gmail.com)!

 ---

 ### Blog Highlights